Encoding Domain Knowledge in Multi-view Latent Variable Models: A Bayesian Approach with Structured Sparsity: RELATED WORK

-Several Bayesian approaches have successfully utilized the synergy between latent variable models and sparsity inducing priors\citep{bernardo2003bayesian, engelhardt2010analysis, lan2014sparse}.
-In the multi-view setting, \citep{zhao2016bayesian} propose a hierarchical Bayesian approach for group factor analysis with structured sparsity, facilitated by a cascading three parameter beta prior\citep{armagan2011generalized}.
-The consequences of this addition are twofold, the column-wise sparsity supports the inference of associations between views, while element-wise sparsity encourages feature selection within each individual factor.
-Multi-omics factor analysis (MOFA)\citep{argelaguet2018multi} assumes a similar structured sparsity in two levels, which is achieved by combining an ARD prior with a spike-and-slab prior.
+Several Bayesian approaches have successfully utilized the synergy between latent variable models and sparsity inducing priors~\citep{bernardo2003bayesian, engelhardt2010analysis, lan2014sparse}.
+In the multi-view setting, \citep{zhao2016bayesian} propose a hierarchical Bayesian GFA with structured sparsity, facilitated by a cascading three parameter beta prior~\citep{armagan2011generalized}.
+The consequences of this addition are twofold, the column-wise sparsity supports the inference of associations between views, while element-wise sparsity encourages feature selection within individual factors.
+Multi-omics factor analysis (MOFA)~\citep{argelaguet2018multi} assumes a similar structured sparsity in two levels, which is achieved by combining an automatic relevance determination (ARD) prior~\citep{mackay1994bayesian} with a spike-and-slab prior.
 Beyond linear models, there is an array of non-linear modeling approaches that generalize the ideas of linear LVMs and sparse priors to more complex data settings.
-These include approaches based on variaitonal autoencoder \citep{ainsworth2018oi} or Gaussian Process Latent Variable Models \citep{damianou2012manifold}.
+These include approaches based on variational autoencoder~\citep{ainsworth2018oi} or Gaussian Process Latent Variable Models~\citep{damianou2012manifold}.
 Such approaches, however, are difficult to interpret in practice and have therefore not received widespread application.
 For example, in the latter GP-based approach, loading matrices are marginalized out, and cannot be used to identify any physical or biological processes captured by individual factors.
-To maintain the expressive power of autoencoders and still facilitate the interpretability of linear models, \citep{svensson2020interpretable} have recently proposed to combine a non-linear encoder with a linear decoder in an autoencoder framework.
-While this approach was proposed for single data views, extension to the multi-view setting is straight-forward.\\ Applications of shrinkage priors are not limited to feature selection, and have been successfully applied in other supervised tasks such as model selection in Bayesian neural networks\citep{ghosh2019model,louizos2017bayesian}.
+Recent hybrid approaches~\citep{svensson2020interpretable, lotfollahi2023biologically} combine non-linear encoders with linear decoders to maintain the expressive power of autoencoders while preserving the interpretability of linear models.
+While these approaches were proposed for single data views, extension to the multi-view setting is straightforward.